Ilkay943/FullStackBankingApplication/README.md

 This full stack banking application is final project for MIT bootcamp.
 I have used MongoDB, Express, React, Firebase, Postman, Docker to build this application.
 ## How to use
 Simply clone the repo to your computer
-Use terminal to instal dependencies
+Use terminal to instal dependencies (npm install)
 Then start the index.js and it is running on port 3001

 ## Features